Executive

 Chris’ professional career has focused on software development, and he is a senior technical lead and founding member of a fast-growing Squamish tech startup.

-Chris also stays busy as an on-snow mentor of the Chill Foundation youth development program, and a long-standing volunteer for Squamish’s “Amped in the Park” music program.
-Through this involvement, Chris was able to enjoy his passions of music and snowboarding while supporting others as they learn to be leaders.
+Chris also stays busy as a long-standing volunteer for Squamish’s “Amped in the Park” music program.
+Through this involvement, Chris was able to enjoy his passion for music while supporting others as they learn to be performers and leaders.

 Mayor Armand Hurford